 In 1792, a French inventor named Claude Chappe invented a semaphore system to relay messages faster than post riders could.
 It included a tower within sight of another tower.
 On top of the tower were movable shutters – also called blades or paddles.
 An operator could move them into different positions to represent different letters of the alphabet.

 When an operator in the tower saw the semaphore move on the neighboring hill, he would pick up the message and then send it to the next relay tower.
 The French used the system along the coast to warn of the approach of British warships.

 The system spread from France, and in 1801 Jonathan Grout built an optical telegraph system on the telegraph hills between Edgartown on Martha’s Vineyard and Dorchester Heights in Boston.
-Grout, a Revolutionary veteran, had served in the first U.S. Congress from Bristol County in southeastern Massachusetts.
+Grout was the son of a Revolutionary veteran who had served in the first U.S. Congress from Bristol County, Massachusetts.